AGENTS REPRESENTING PICTURE BOOKS

 Dear [Agent Name],

-BOOK DESCRIPTION: (About 3 - 5 sentences) Give the title, word count, audience.
-Describe your character, what he wants, what obstacle stands in his way, the stakes, and then hint at the ending.
+BOOK DESCRIPTION: (About 3 - 5 sentences; should read like a book flap) Describe your character, what he wants, what obstacle stands in his way, the stakes, and then hint at the ending.
 Add two to three comparative books.

-BIO: Give your writing credits such as if you've published a book, received a college degree that pertains to writing, or participated in writing contests.
+BIO: Give your writing credits such as if you are published, if you have received a college degree that pertains to writing, or if you have attended writing conferences.
 Mention if you're a member of a critique group or if you've received awards for your writing.